rmaganza/complex-campaign/README.md

 The goal of the project was to forecast the probability of click rate on ad banners.
 Real (masked) data was used coming from an automotive campaign.

+You can refer to the *.pptx* file for conclusions.